alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

-- [ ] set up a limited company

 ### Notes

 https://www.disability-grants.org/business-grants-for-the-disabled.html
 https://www.scope.org.uk/advice-and-support/start-up-a-business/

+- [ ] set up a limited company
 - [ ] Offer plans for higher cost for more summarisetons, bronze, silver, gold
 - [ ] Sell YouTube summaries tokens and charge for using my API

-- Invation tech = type of business
+- [ ] Invation tech = type of business

-- type of business = innovation tech
+- [ ] type of business = innovation tech

-- My business code = 62012 business and domestic software development
+- [ ] My business code = 62012 business and domestic software development

-- international money transfer
+- [ ] international money transfer

-- Grant funding
+- [ ] Grant funding

-- Prioritize tasks that lay the foundation for others.
+- [ ] Prioritize tasks that lay the foundation for others.
-- Regularly review and adjust your plan based on progress and challenges.
+- [ ] Regularly review and adjust your plan based on progress and challenges.
-- Consider user feedback crucial for continuous improvement.
+- [ ] Consider user feedback crucial for continuous improvement.
-- Keep learning and adapting to new developments in AI and app development.
+- [ ] Keep learning and adapting to new developments in AI and app development.
+- [ ] take some good screenshots

+Marketing:
+1. Form a PLC.
+2. Learn legal risks of AI
+3. Market to university students at £7.99/year.
+Use demo videos and ads for promotion.